-Many common insurance companies offer non-standard auto insurance as a separate tier of coverage.
-Additionally, some large insurers own smaller non-standard insurance companies, which they use to service the high-risk section of the market.
+Many insurance companies offer non-standard auto insurance as a separate tier of coverage.
+Some large companies control smaller companies that may have better rates for non-standard insurance than the parent company.

 Insurance companies that sell non-standard auto insurance

-Finally, if you cannot obtain car insurance from any high-risk auto insurance company, consider your state's assigned-risk pool, which provides insurance to high-risk drivers who cannot otherwise obtain coverage.
-This should only be used as a last resort, however, as most state's assigned-risk programs tend to be more expensive than coverage offered by non-standard insurance companies.
+This should only be used as a last resort, though Most states' assigned-risk programs tend to be more expensive than coverage offered by non-standard insurance companies.

 Non-standard insurance is a broad term.
 You may have to get it for a variety of reasons.
 For example, you may fall into the non-standard tier if: